 Diabetes

 The pancreas secretes hormones that regulate blood sugar.
 One of these hormones is insulin.
-As a result of the fact that insulin is not secreted or ineffective, sugar, that is, glucose, which has the task of meeting the energy of the cell, cannot enter the cell.
-This sugar accumulates in the blood and is found more than it is usually found in the blood, which damages the cells because excess sugar is like poison in the body.
+If insulin is not secreted or is ineffective, sugar, glucose, which has the task of providing energy to the cell, cannot enter the cell.
+This sugar accumulates in the blood and is normally found more in the blood than it should be, which damages the cells.
+Because excess sugar is like poison in the body.

-• Drinking too much water or feeling the urge to drink
+• Drinking too much water or having a desire to drink

 • Overeating